jhvst/vertigo/README.md

 * `MARTINI_ENV` - used by Martini to enable production optimizations such as template caching
 * `MAILGUN_API_KEY` - Mailgun API key (declared by default with Heroku Mailgun Addon)
 * `MAILGUN_SMTP_LOGIN` - Another Mailgun API key (declared by default with Heroku Mailgun Addon)
-* `DATABASE_URL` - Database connection URL for PostgreSQL - if not declared, SQLite will be used
+* `DATABASE_URL` - Database connection URL for PostgreSQL - if empty, SQLite will be used

 ##Contribute